steno-aarhus/leha/data-raw/README.md

-# Contents of data folder
+# Contents of raw-data folder

 Should contain the *raw* (unedited) data used specifically for the scientific project and product (e.g. the manuscript).